 - Serve warm with dipping sauce or top each popper with a little bit of the sauce.

-- If you can't find fresh chives, you can substitute green onion.
+- If you can't find fresh chives, substitute green onion.

-- If you want to make this all paleo/Whole30, leave out the cottage cheese and replace it with mayo.
+- If you want to make this sauce dairy free, paleo, Whole30, leave out the cottage cheese and replace it with mayo.
 Cut back on the vinegar to 1-2 teaspoons to taste.
 Mixture might be a little more thin.

 - Store in the fridge or in the freezer for long term (see post for defrost instructions).